bchhabra2490/code-converter-cli/README.md

 - Non-code files (e.g., images, data files) are copied as-is to the output directory.
 - Certain directories like `.git`, `node_modules`, and `vendor` are skipped during processing.
 - The tool automatically handles file extension changes based on the target language.
+- When processing individual files, the output directory structure is flattened for those files.

 ## Limitations